databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/04-task/01-ddl-create_task.md

   - Comparison operators such as equal, not equal, greater than, less than, and others.

 - Multiple tasks that consume change data from a single table stream retrieve different deltas.
 When a task consumes the change data in a stream using a DML statement, the stream advances the offset.
 The change data is no longer available for the next task to consume.
 Currently, we recommend that only a single task consumes the change data from a stream.
 Multiple streams can be created for the same table and consumed by different tasks.
+- Tasks will not retry on each execution; each execution is serial.
+Each script SQL is executed one by one, with no parallel execution.
+This ensures that the sequence and dependencies of task execution are maintained.
+- Interval-based tasks follow a fixed interval spot in a tight way.
+This means that if the current task execution time exceeds the interval unit, the next task will execute immediately.
+Otherwise, the next task will wait until the next interval unit is triggered.
+For example, if a task is defined with a 1-second interval and one task execution takes 1.5 seconds, the next task will execute immediately.
+If one task execution takes 0.5 seconds, the next task will wait until the next 1-second interval tick starts.

 ## Usage Examples